ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/SetsAndMaps.rst.txt

 .. codeinclude:: ChalmersGU/API
    :tag: SetADT

-We can use a set for the spell-checking example.
+We can use a set for the spell-checking example:

+* Given a set containing all valid English words, check if a given string is present in the set (i.e. is a valid word).

 To create the spell-checking dictionary, we start with an initially empty set, and then call ``add`` repeatedly to add each valid word to the set.
 Then to spell-check a given word, we just call ``contains``.

 .. codeinclude:: Searching/SpellCheck
    :tag: SpellCheck